paulhannon0/Han.Server/README.md

 This layer contains the commands/queries which contain the business logic for a given operation, as well as data transfer objects for these operations.

+### Han.Server.Common

+This layer contains any resources which could be used across projects, such as exceptions or helpers.

 ### Han.Server.Data

 This layer contains the repositories used to interact with the database, as well as data transfer objects for these interactions.